sb2333/Udacity-Logs_Analysis/README.md

 2. Who are the most popular article authors of all time?
 3. On which days did more than 1% of requests lead to errors?

+## Software and Files

+1. Install Virtual Machine per instructions from